Skip to Content

 Justice Reinvestment Initiative Assessment Center

-In December, 2023, the Bureau of Justice Assistance (BJA) announced the launch of the Justice Reinvestment Initiative (JRI) Assessment Center, or JAC, to provide states with a multitude of opportunities to engage with data and research to better understand and address their most pressing criminal justice challenges.
+In December 2023, the BJA announced the launch of the Justice Reinvestment Initiative Assessment Center, or JAC, to provide states with a multitude of opportunities to engage with data and research to better understand and address their most pressing criminal justice challenges.

-As part of the JAC, and with BJA approval, the Crime and Justice Institute (CJI) and The Council of State Governments (CSG) Justice Center are available to offer states different types of technical assistance, including the following:
+As part of the JAC, the CJI and The Council of State Governments (CSG) Justice Center offered states different types of technical assistance, including the following:

 1. In-state meetings and assessment from CJI or the CSG Justice Center to explore the viability of a JRI engagement in your state